Flutter CTO Report 2024

 Flutter vs. .NET MAUI: Which Framework to Choose for Cross-Platform Applications?

 Cross-platform solutions provide significant time and cost savings.
-However, you can encounter drawbacks with some platform-specific features and performance, and that’s where it’s worth being aware of the differences between each framework since they may impact your final decision.
+However, you can encounter drawbacks with some platform-specific features and performance, and that’s where it’s worth being aware of the differences between each framework.
 Read our comparison of two popular solutions: Flutter vs. .NET Maui.

 Flutter vs. .NET Maui